7 Tips for Parents for Preventing Teen Substance Abuse

 4. Be an Example

 If you have alcohol, tobacco, medicinal marijuana, or prescription pills in your home for your own personal use, be warned: your teen is watching your actions.
 Abstain from using substances when your teens are home, limit your alcoholic beverage consumption, and use a designated driver anytime you are drinking outside of the home.
-If you have to take a medication, do so responsibly and don’t misuse your medication.
+If you have to take a medication, do so responsibly, and don’t misuse your medication.
 Keep track of how much alcohol or medication is in your home and securely lock up what you can.

 5. Encourage Interests and Passions

-Teens who are involved in activities they enjoy, excel at, or are passionate about have more to lose – and more motivation to stay away from drugs and alcohol.
+Teens who are involved in activities they enjoy, excel, or are passionate about have more to lose – and more motivation to stay away from drugs and alcohol.
 Encourage your teens to find their passion projects, whether it’s sports, arts, theater, or philanthropy.
 A teen who is active, fulfilled, and confident in themselves is at less risk of experimenting and misusing drugs.

-While you can’t control every aspect of your teen’s world, you can take preventative measures around your own home.
+While you can’t control every aspect of your teen’s world, you can take preventative measures around your home.

 • Set limits on movies, TV shows, and video games that glorify substance abuse.